Driving the Highwood Pass—The Highest Paved Road in Canada

 The Highwood Pass rewards the adventurous with one of the most varied and picturesque drives in Canada.

-The Highwood Pass: One of Canada’s Best Drives
+Why the Highwood Pass is One of Canada’s Best Drives

 Closed to vehicles from the first of December to mid-June to allow for the migration of wildlife, the pass is not easily accessible for winter sports.
 Many cross-country skiers and snowshoers, however, enjoy trekking along the closed highway.